Childhood is an important time for the development of our feet.

 - Age 3 – when children develop a more adult ‘heel-toe’ gait pattern and the age when the arch has started to develop.

 - Age 5 – just before the start of primary school is an ideal time to have a child’s foot check-up.
 This is the first time a child will be wearing enclosed shoes all day, every day and participating in organised sport.

 - Age 11-12 – just before high-school starts.
 This is the start of puberty, with children getting heavier and often becoming involved in higher level sports.
 With the start of high school, most children will be required to wear a formal leather school shoe for the first time, so choosing the best style for their feet is important.

-Book your free children’s foot health check if you think your child may be struggling with:
+Book your child’s foot health check if you think your child may be struggling with: